Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 - Navigate to folder `/WrightBrothersApi/Models` and save the file as `AerobaticSequence.cs`.

+>[!Note]
+> The required file already exists.
+If your output does not align with the provided example, feel free to utilize this existing file.

 - Now, let's add the new `AerobaticSequence` property to the `Flight` model.

 - Open the `Models/Flight.cs` file.